 For companies that are renting a space, one considerable benefit of glass films is that they’re removable.
 You can often peel them off and reuse them when you change offices or storefronts.

 Frosted, tinted, reflective or satin glass?
 A glass film?
 Which option is right for you?
 The type of glass finish that works best for your project depends on a few different factors.
 It’s also worth keeping in mind that you don’t always have to choose one finish over another.
 Depending on the project, multiple options might be right.

 Here’s what to think about when you’re picking out a glass finish for a wall or window:

 - Your goals: What are you trying to do?
 Is your goal to make an office or conference room more private, or do you want to add some decoration or visual interest to an area?
 Are you hoping to minimize heat gain in your building?

 - The level of privacy you want: How opaque or translucent do you need the glass to be?
 Do you want people to be able to see through the glass from one side of the wall but not from the other?

 - The location of the glass: Is the glass wall on the interior or exterior of the building?

 - Whether you want to let light in: Do you want light to stream in through the window or wall, or are you hoping to block out as much of it as possible?

 Contact SpeedPro Today for a Free Quote

 Whether you’re trying to increase privacy in an open plan office, divide up a dining area in a restaurant or create an accent wall that shows off your brand and invites visitors to your company, you have lots of glass finish options to choose from.
-SpeedPro Imaging is a full-service communications studio with a myriad of colors, patterns, glass films and privacy options available.
+SpeedPro is a full-service communications studio with a myriad of colors, patterns, glass films and privacy options available.
 Find the SpeedPro studio nearest you and contact us today for a free quote.